 It was a long wait for the Federal Court's decision about ASIC's proceedings against Westpac and BT Funds Ltd concerning Westpac's Super Activation Team (Team).
 This decision was always going to be important in understanding what conduct crosses the line to 'personal advice'.

-Partner Brit Ibanez reports that ultimately the court decided Westpac did not provide personal advice because its Team did not "consider" the objectives, financial situation and needs of the customers.
+Partner Selina Nutley reports that ultimately the court decided Westpac did not provide personal advice because its Team did not "consider" the objectives, financial situation and needs of the customers.

 The court agreed the statements made by the Team were both statements of opinion and recommendations, and they were intended to influence the customer in making a decision.
 The decision therefore turns on the interpretation of the words "has considered".